chongshengzhang/shopsign/README.md

 We will share the sample images of our ShopSign dataset on this GitHub respository.

+Copyright:(C) This dataset belongs to Prof. Chongsheng Zhang and his research group.
+You can only use it for your own research purposes (industry or universities).
+However, you are not allowed to disseminate it or share it with other people.

 !!!Update on 2019-05-10!!!

 Please kindly notice that, we have re-uploaded the 1265 sample images to Google Drive.
 Thanks to the users from MeiTuan.